Project Update - October 13, 2017. See Project Updates below.

 Utilities will be temporarily relocated in order to complete the sewer work.
 For more information, visit Xcel Energy and CenterPoint.

-The eastern side of the Mississippi River Regional Trail (bike trail) will have short-term closures lasting up to two weeks at a time from 4600 East River Road to 3600 East River Road at some point during the project.
+The eastern side of the Mississippi River Regional Trail (bike trail) will be closed July 31st to September 1st from 4600 East River Road to 3600 East River Road.
 The intersection of 37th Avenue NE and East River Road will remain open.
-Advance notice will be given prior to any bike trail closures.

 The detour route is as follows: Bicyclists heading south through the project area will need to cross the river at Interstate 694, and follow the North Mississippi River Regional Trail south until 42nd Avenue North/37th Avenue NE.
 Bicyclists heading north through the project area will need to cross the river at 37th Avenue NE/42nd Avenue North and follow the North Mississippi River Regional Trail north until Interstate 694.